 Why was the buret rinsed three times with the NaOH solution before filling the buret with the solution?
 How would this affect your final molarity of NaOH, if you forgot to do this?

 Why was it important to keep carbon dioxide out of the NaOH solution?
 How would the absorption of carbon dioxide affect your final molarity of NaOH?

+NaOH is very hygroscopic.
+How do you think the absorbed water by the NaOH pellets would affect the final molarity?

 Does the amount of water used to dissolve the KHP affect the molarity of the NaOH solution?
 Explain.